AnyFetch/anyfetch.js/README.md

 [![NPM version](https://badge.fury.io/js/anyfetch.png)](http://badge.fury.io/js/anyfetch)

-> You'll only be interested in this package if you want to create a client applications for [AnyFetch](http://anyFetch.com).
+> You'll only be interested in this package if you want to create client applications for [AnyFetch](http://anyfetch.com).

-> If you're interested in creating a Hydrater or a Provider, you may find [AnyFetch Hydrater Library](https://github.com/AnyFetch/anyfetch-hydratation.js) and [AnyFetch Provider Library](https://github.com/AnyFetch/anyfetch-provider.js) more high level, and easier to work with.
+> If you're interested in creating a Hydrater or a Provider, you may find [AnyFetch Hydrater Library](https://github.com/AnyFetch/hydrater-boilerplate) and [AnyFetch Provider Library](https://github.com/AnyFetch/anyfetch-provider.js) more high level, and easier to work with.

 This npm package makes communicating with the AnyFetch servers easy for clients.
 Check out the [**full API documentation**](http://developers.anyfetch.com/endpoints/).